robduos/Master_Thesis_RA/02_ML_Model_Optimization/README.md

-## Table of python scripts used to
+## Table of python scripts used to optimize the ML model

 | Script Name | Description | Link |
 |------------|------------|-------------|